missed2009/awesome-blockchain-rust/README.md

   An easy-to-use, high-performance Interledger implementation written in Rust.
 - [Internet Computer Protocol (ICP)](https://github.com/dfinity/ic).
-  The world’s first blockchain that runs at web speed and can increase its capacity without bound.
+  The world's first blockchain that runs at web speed and can increase its capacity without bound.
 - [Internet of People](https://github.com/Internet-of-People/iop-rs).
   Decentralized software stack that provides the building blocks and